 There are interesting discussions and studies around the possibility that too much hygiene can also be harmful.
 Some say, for example, that if children grow up in an environment that is too sterile, it could lead to an inability to develop a defense against bacteria.
 This in turn could potentially increase the susceptibility to infection and also result in allergies.

-Therefore, take note: As with everything else, hygiene in moderation is the best route to follow.
+Therefore, take note: As with everything else, balanced hygiene in moderation is key.